Invisalign is more than just invisible—it’s effective.

 Where do you find a provider for Invisalign in Marietta?

-Dr. Wohlers recommends Invisalign for many of her patients who need orthodontic treatment.
+At Dentist Marietta Wohlers Family, Dr. Wohlers recommends Invisalign for many of her patients who need orthodontic treatment.
 She monitors her patients throughout their treatment plan, seeing patients to check their progress every three to six weeks.
 If you’re looking for straighter, more even teeth, feel free to call our office and book a consultation to discover how Invisalign can transform your smile.